A 401(k) is likely an important part of your retirement plan, but are you maximizing it to its full potential?

 You don’t have an overall retirement strategy

-Your 401(k) may be an important piece to your retirement plans, but it shouldn’t be the only piece.
+Your 401(k) may be an important part of your retirement plans, but it shouldn't be the only part.

-Come up with an overall retirement strategy that also includes things like stock investments that aren’t in your 401(k), real estate investments, savings, and other options to help fund your retirement.
+Come up with an overall retirement strategy that also includes things like stock investments outside your 401(k), real estate investments, savings, and other options to help fund your retirement.

 You’re not diversified